 Project Unnati - Operational Efficiency Improvement

 Under Project Unnati, the global benchmarks were adopted to improve the efficiency and productivity KPIs for 12 major ports.
 Around 116 initiatives were identified across 12 major ports to unlock more than 100 MTPA capacity just through efficiency improvement.
-Out of which, 91 initiatives have been implemented to unlock around 80 MTPA capacity.
+Out of which, 93 initiatives have been implemented to unlock more than 80 MTPA capacity

 Status of operational efficiency improvement at Major Ports: